 Whether you own or rent, live in a single-family home or a mobile home, you can apply for assistance.
 If you rent, your landlord must sign an agreement that gives you certain tenancy protections.
 This agreement must be signed before weatherization services can be performed.

 To be eligible for the Energy$mart Program, your household income must be at or below 200 percent of federal poverty guidelines.
 (See chart below.)
-Priority is given to the lowest income households.

 Family Size - Income